Executive Director: Libere Dusabe Inspiring Life Journey

 I worked hard when I arrived here.
 Materially, I was able to get what a lot of people want because they think it will make them happy, especially if they were like me and grew up not having very much.
 I enjoyed peace and safety, cars, a nice house, a healthy family, and an education.
 But there were times I became frustrated and I wondered why because I had everything, I thought I needed to be happy.
 After a long time of thinking and reflecting, I realized that I hadn’t been putting God first.
 I realize that even those who put God first sometimes get frustrated and stressed out, but they are more likely to humble themselves and turn to him during difficult times.
 They are also more likely to love and care for others like Jesus did.
 In my case, I think I was concerned only about myself and my family.
 I forgot about all of the struggles I endured and the promises I had made to God.
 Everything was about me.
 I helped some refugees who did not speak English to adjust life in this country, but I still wasn’t putting God first.
 I wanted to do more by investing in other peoples’ lives, so I co-founded development projects in rural areas of Burundi (Africa) to create employment, eradicate hunger and gender inequality, promote health, and encourage reconciliation between my countrymen.

 I feel like my life makes more sense now than before.
-I am happy about the fact that there are people in need whose lives are beginning to improve because of some of the things that I’ve done.
+Through God’s grace, our mission, and our board, we are happy about the fact that there are people in need whose lives are beginning to improve.
 That is why I am encouraging others to help make this world a better place.